rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 # Quality of PhDs

-Chairperson of Univrsity Grant Commission (UGC) has pitched for improving quality of Ph.
+Chairperson of Univrsity Grant Commission (UGC) has been pitching for improving quality of Ph.
 D. degrees being awarded by Indian Universities.
 I believe it is not the first time nor will it be the last time an incumbent Chairperson UGC publicly expressed disastisfaction about the quality of Ph D degrees.
-Though present UGC Chairperson appears to be hyperactive in social network sites, he probably is not paying attentions to many issues discussed in social media about the difficulties that students face in persuing a Ph.
+Though present UGC Chairperson appears to be hyperactive in social network sites, he probably is not paying enough attentions to many issues discussed at micro-level which dissuade a majority of competent person to persue Ph D in Indian Universities.
+There are about 1200 universities and about 170 CFTIs in India which offer
+Ph D programs.
+[Less than 0.5%](https://opportunities-insight.britishcouncil.org/short-articles/news/india-releases-updated-higher-education-statistics) of students enrolled for higher education in India opt to enrol in Ph D programs.
+Of course, just over 2% of the population in US and other developed European countries hold PhDs.
+There are total of 8 million PhD holders in the world as per 2014 data.
+Statista infochart tells that US produces 67k PhDs per year whereas
+India produces 24k PhDs annually.
+Out of 43.3 million students enrolled in higher educational institutes across India only 0.5%, i.e, 216500 students enroll for PhDs in India.
+The why under 25k students graduate with a degree?
+In 2019, the enrollment figure was 202550.
+So, even assuming average tenure of the program is 5 years, we should be producing at least 50k PhDs per year (calculating at a mean completion rate of lower than 25%).
+The mean completion rate is not even 11% of the enrollment.
+US universities annually enroll a little over a million of international students.
+The mean completion rate for PhD from
+US is over 50%.
+Many would think that comparison with USA is not fair.
+However, I believe there is no reason to compare demographically with lesser developed nations when we aspire to become world leaders.

+We always tend to compare with US, because there is no The number of international students in Indian institutions is just 46k in
+2021-2022 which dropped by 2% from the previous year. average is 7%.
+So there are major issue in persuing Ph Ds in India. about the difficulties that students face in persuing a Ph.
 D. in India.
 Not all universities including IITs or IISc offer a decent work environment for
 Ph.
 D. scholars.
 Some of issues related environment arise due to r.
 Ph.
 D. is a sort of personal committment with the supervisor.
 So, many problems that affect the quality of Ph.
 D. may germinate from a scholar's inability to take an informed decision to join a specific supervisor.
 Sometimes a scholar is unable to extricate from clutches of a supervisor if the latter is